alessiodini/Nix_utilities/README.md

 This repository contains several utilities for \*nix platforms

-idrac_pwd.pl : it reset the root password of iDrac
+du.sh : it calculates the space consumed by each directory ordering the output by consumption